 The decision of the University of New South Wales at the end of 1996 to close the Department created a void in the tertiary training of undergraduates and graduates and also reduced the facilities for post graduate training and research – a situation which further exacerbated opportunities lost with the closure of the CSIRO Division of Wool Technology laboratory at Ryde, NSW, in mid 1996.

 With the AWI grant, the Trust’s total capital almost doubled.
 The extra funding enabled the Trust to generate up to $0.5M per annum for education in the wool industry.
-The Trust is therefore able to fund skills development for the industry on a much larger scale than before.
+The Trust was therefore able to fund skills development for the industry on a much larger scale than before.

 The Trustees shall hold the Trust’s capital upon trust for the application of the income for charitable purposes being the advancement of education in wool and wool textile science and technology including, without limiting the generality of the foregoing, in all or any of the following methods: